Young-won/deepbiome/docs/source/prerequisites.rst

 Detailed options for the `validation_info` field are as follows.

-:validation_size: the ratio of the number of the sample in the validation set / the number of the sample in the training set(e.g. "0.2")
+:validation_size: the ratio of the number of the samples in the validation set / the number of the samples in the training set(e.g. "0.2")
 :batch_size: the batch size for each mini-batch.
 If "None", use the whole number of the sample as one mini-batch. (defualt = "None")

 network_info['test_info']